-A Hearing Panel may consider de novo and modify or reverse DEC Counsel's resolution of any motion or objections made pursuant to these Procedural Rules.
+A Hearing Panel may consider de novo and modify or reverse DEC Counsel's resolution of any motion (other than a Motion for Administrative Order) or objections made pursuant to these Procedural Rules.
+De novo means that the DEC must consider the matter anew, as if DEC Counsel had not resolved the motion or objections.
 The parties must not submit any written requests for a modification or reversal of DEC Counsel's decision.